Major professional sports leagues in the United States and Canada: National Hockey League

-The National Hockey League is the premier professional ice hockey league in the world, and it is the only one of the four major leagues to have been founded in Canada.
+The National Hockey League is widely recognized as the world's premier professional ice hockey league, and is the only "Big Four" league to have been founded in Canada.
 It was formed in 1917 as a successor to the Canadian National Hockey Association (founded in 1909), taking all but one of the NHA's teams.
 The NHL partially absorbed the rival World Hockey Association in 1979.
 There are 32 teams, with 25 in the U.S. and 7 in Canada.
-The most popular sports league in Canada, and widely followed across the northern and northeastern U.S., the NHL has expanded westward and southward in recent decades to attempt to gain a more national following in the United States, in cities such as Denver, San Jose, Dallas, Miami, Nashville, Phoenix, Raleigh, Tampa, Las Vegas, and Seattle with varying success.
-Ice hockey still remains much more popular in the northern states of the U.S. closer to Canada, such as the Upper Midwest, New England and the mid-Atlantic States of New Jersey, New York (the New York Metropolitan area has 3 NHL teams compared to 2 for each of the other 3 leagues) and Pennsylvania, than in the rest of the United States.
-The NHL has more Canadian teams (seven) than MLB, the NBA, and Major League Soccer combined (five).
+The most popular sports league in Canada, and widely followed across the northern and northeastern U.S., the NHL has expanded westward and southward in recent decades to attempt to gain a more national following in the United States, in cities such as Denver, San Jose, Dallas, Miami, Nashville, Salt Lake City, Raleigh, Tampa, Las Vegas, and Seattle with varying success.
+The NHL has more Canadian teams (seven) than MLB, the NBA, and MLS combined (five).

-Other notable professional leagues
+Other major professional leagues

-Nate Silver of the ESPN-owned website FiveThirtyEight has argued that there is a case to be made for the inclusion of Major League Soccer and the Canadian Football League in the major professional sports leagues of North America.